AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Cross_Browser_Testing/Introduction/README.md

 Cross browser issues commonly occur because:

-* Sometimes browser have bugs, or implement features differently.
+* Sometimes browsers have bugs, or implement features differently.
 This situation is a lot less bad than it used to be; back when IE4 and Netscape 4 were competing to be the dominant browser in the 1990s, browser companies deliberately implemented things differently to each other to try to gain competitive advantage, which made life hell for developers.
 Browsers are much better at following standards these days, but differences and bugs still creep through sometimes.
 * Some browsers may have different levels of support for technology features than others.
 This is inevitable when you are dealing with bleeding edge features that browsers are just getting around to implementing, or if you have to support really old browsers that are no longer being developed, which may have been frozen (i.e. no more new work done on them) a long time before a new feature was even invented.
 As an example, if you want to use cutting edge JavaScript features in your site, they might not work in older browsers.
 If you need to support older browsers, you might have to not use those, or convert your code to old fashioned syntax using some kind of cross-compiler where needed.
 * Some devices may have constraints that cause a website to run slowly, or display badly.
 For example, if a site has been designed to look nice on a desktop PC, it will probably look tiny and be hard to read on a mobile device.
 If your site includes a load of big animations, it might be OK on a high spec tablet, but might be sluggish or jerky on a low end device.